caiomarte/caiomarte/README.md

 ## Hello, nice to meet you
 - :raising_hand_man: I'm Caio Marte, 25, Brazilian.
 - :pushpin: Currently living in São Paulo/SP-Brazil, but available to relocate.
-- :dart: My goal is to leverage Cloud & DevOps practices to drive customer value by default.
+- :dart: My goal is to help teams leverage Cloud & DevOps practices to drive customer value by default.

 ## Currently, I have been
 **Working on**
 - :cloud: Cloud migration from Aptible to AWS
 - :gear: Infra as code with Terraform
+- :building_construction: CI/CD pipelines on CircleCI
 - :package: Amazon EKS architecture & deployment
 - :package: Application management with Helm
-- :building_construction: CI/CD pipelines on CircleCI

 **Learning about**
 - :stethoscope: HIPAA compliance on AWS